-What does this mean for AC units that rely on Freon refrigerant?
+What does this mean for AC units that rely on R-22 Freon refrigerant?
 Let One Hour Heating & Air Conditioning® of Delmarva clear the air about Freon and older AC systems by explaining what these new Freon regulations may mean for you.

 New Freon Regulations in Effect for 2020

 The EPA works to decrease the use of environmentally harmful chemicals.
-In 1992, the agency decided that HCFCs, the chemicals that help refrigerators and air conditioners to cool, should be phased out due to their contributing effect on ozone depletion, releasing a mandate to stop all Freon production by January 2020.
+In 1992, the agency decided that HCFCs (hydrochlorofluorocarbons), the chemicals that help refrigerators and air conditioners to cool, should be phased out due to their contributing effect on ozone depletion, releasing a mandate to stop all Freon production by January 2020.

 For decades, Freon, also known as R-22 and HCFC-22, was the main refrigerant used in residential AC units.
 However, new AC systems made since 2010 no longer rely on Freon, instead using a refrigerant called R410A, or Puron, that has been shown not to harm the ozone.
 Since 2015, Puron has become the standard for residential AC systems.
+Additionally, manufacturers of R-22 Freon have been forced to dial back on production every year since 2010, which has steadily increased the cost of R-22 Freon.
+As a result, Puron is now a cheaper and safer alternative to the old refrigerant.

 Impact on Homeowners with Older Air Conditioners